 The Advocate published a feature about CURED on the day of the PBS broadcast.

-CURED recently won the American Historical Association’s 2021 John E. O’Connor Film Award for outstanding interpretations of history through film.
+CURED has won the American Historical Association’s 2021 John E. O’Connor Film Award for outstanding interpretations of history through film.
 The film will be shown and discussed at the American Historical Association’s 2022 annual meeting in New Orleans.

 CURED Co-directors Bennett Singer and Patrick Sammon have won the Jonathan Daniels Award from the 2021 Monadnock International Film Festival.
-The award is given to directors whose films demonstrate artistic excellence combined with awareness around a social justice issue.
+The award is given to directors whose films demonstrate artistic excellence combined with awareness around a social-justice issue.